-This section describes the hardware features and installation of the LRP Managed Switch with DIN-rail or wall mount.
+This section describes the hardware features and installation of the LRP Managed Switch on the desktop or rack mount.
 For easier management and control of the LRP Managed Switch, familiarize yourself with its display indicators, and ports.
 Front panel illustrations in this chapter display the unit LED indicators.
 Before connecting any network device to the LRP Managed Switch, please read this chapter completely.